wildanjr19/wildanjr19.github.io/index.md

 - Build model to predict average temperature

 🏅 **Finalis LOGIKA UI 2025** | Universitas Indonesia 2025
 - Deep Learning: Image Classification
+- 8/n Qualification phase
 - Created a model for image for traditional architecture in Indonesian
 - Applied feature extraction for images and combined with MLP classifier